finnianr/Eiffel-Loop/doc/Contents.md

 **Credits**

 Special thanks to [Scott Wheeler](https://github.com/scotchi), the original author of the TagLib library, for his kind assistance and and support in creating this Eiffel binding.
-## WAV Audio Processing
-Classes for reading and writing wav files on the Windows OS
 ## Windows Audio
 Audio extensions for the [WEL GUI library](https://www.eiffel.org/doc/solutions/WEL) that facilitate playback and other audio functions.
 ## Vision2 Audio